 We can fortunately simulate and/or correct the tip effects using algorithms of dilation and/or erosion, respectively.
 These algorithms were published by Villarubia (see ).

+To obtain more detailed (and more realistic) tip structure blind tip estimation algorithm can be used.
 Blind tip estimation algorithm is an extension of the well-known fact that on some surface data we can see images of certain parts of tip directly.
 The algorithm iterates over all the surface data and at each point tries to refine each tip point according to steepest slope in the direction between concrete tip point and tip apex.

 When we know tip geometry, we can use tip convolution (dilation) algorithm to simulate data acquisition process.
 For doing this use Dilation module ( → → ).
 This can be in particular useful when working with data being result of some numerical modelling (see e.g. ).